 This article is here to let you know that you're not alone.
 In fact, I want to show you the most effective methods to counter your persistent self-doubting habits.
 So the next time your mind tricks you into thinking you're not good enough, you can use these tactics to fight back these unsupportive thoughts.

-Because the truth is – no matter what you think – you are good enough.
+Because the truth is that you are good enough, no matter what you think.
 Your mind is just not telling you.
 This article will hopefully show you how to actually feel good enough too.

 - How to remember that you are good enough

 - Wrapping up

 Do you consider yourself to be good enough?

 We all want to be the best version of ourselves, right?